Student benefits and grants

 - income related employment and support allowance

-- child tax credit, but not working tax credit and have an annual taxable income of less than £16,190
+- child tax credit (with no working tax credit) with an annual income of no more than £16,190

 Rates for clothing allowances